tjbeirao/tjbeirao/README.md

 ### 🌐 Community and Social Work

 **BRTech Toronto** - Founded and built a tech community with over 500+ participants, organizing events to foster collaboration.
+I stepped out of the management after moving to Calgary in 2022.
 **Snow Angels Guelph** - Volunteered in a local program assisting in snow removal for people in need.

 _Note_: My projects are typically hosted on Azure.
 If you're looking for code samples or additional project information, feel free to reach out!